Japanese Creation Myth

 Uncertain of what to do next, the couple received some advice from two helpful wagtails.
 In due course, Izanami gave birth to a son, Hiruko, but the child was without limbs and boneless - a leech child.
 The baby was placed on a boat made of reeds and abandoned to float away to his melancholy fate.
-Izanami and Izanagi tried a second time but, once again, their offspring was unsatisfactory.
+Izanami and Izanagi tried a second time, but, once again, their offspring was unsatisfactory.

 The Creation of the Islands of Japan

 Soon after, Izanami gave birth successively to the islands of Awaji, Shikoku, Oki Kyushu and Tsushima.
-Last of all, she was delivered of the largest island, Honshu.
+Last of all, she delivered the largest island, Honshu.
 The couple gave the land they had brought into being the name of Oyashimakumi, meaning the Land of Eight Great Islands.
 Following this, Izanami brought forth the smaller outlying islands.

-Having given birth to the land, Izinami began to give birth to the kami that would give it shape.
+Having given birth to the land, Izanami began to give birth to the kami that would give it shape.
 In turn, she brought forth the kami of the sea, of the wind, of trees and mountains and other natural manifestations.
 In giving birth to the kami of fire, Kagutsuchi, she was burned to death, despite her husband’s attempts to save her.
-As she died, further kami were born from her body.
+As Izanami died, further kami were born from her body.
 Death and sorrow had also entered the world.

 Grief-stricken, Izanagi wept and from his tears emanated further kami.
 Enraged, he cut off the head of Kagutsuchi, whose birth had killed his wife.
 Further offspring were born from his bloody sword.